MadhuNimmo/FormalSpecCpp/README.md

 }
 ```

-## 🔹 Contributing
-We welcome contributions!
-To contribute:
-1. Fork this repository.
-2. Create a new branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Open a Pull Request.

----

 ## License
 - **Dataset (C++ Programs + Test Cases):** Licensed under **[CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)**.
 - **Code (Scripts for Benchmark Generation & Testing):** Licensed under **MIT License**.
 By using this dataset, you agree to **cite our work** and follow the license terms.